Where do I register for the tests required for admission?

-Do I need to complete all the requirements before being accepted?
-Could I complete
+Do I need to complete all requirements before being accepted?
+Could I complete the

-the required credits for program admission while I am in the program?
+required credits for program admission while I am in the program?

 Is the TEACH program competitive?

-Interns can work in any school district in Louisiana, including Private Schools and Charter Schools.
+Interns can work in any school district in Louisiana, including private schools and charter schools.
 We have interns working in parishes all over the state.

 Would I only be certified to teach in Louisiana after completing the program?
-Is
+Is my

-my certification valid in other states?
+certification valid in other states?

 Yes.
 Students can apply for financial aid by contacting the ULM Financial Aid Office.
 TEACH Project stipend awards are also available for qualified participants.
 Stipends are awarded on a first-come, first-served basis.
 Applicants must meet the following requirements before being considered for TEACH Project stipend awards:

-When should I start applying for the program?
 Students should complete application packet and start applying before the application deadlines: